Pokémon Red, Blue, and Yellow: Story

 While visiting the region's cities, the player will encounter special establishments called Gyms.
 Inside these buildings are Gym Leaders, each of whom the player must defeat in a Pokémon battle to obtain a total of eight Gym Badges.
-Once the badges are acquired, the player is given permission to enter the Kanto League in the Indigo Plateau, which consists of the best Pokémon Trainers in the region.
-There the player will battle the Elite Four and finally the new Kanto League Champion: the player's rival.
+Once the badges are acquired, the player is given permission to enter the Pokémon League in the Indigo Plateau, which consists of the best Pokémon Trainers in the Kanto Region.
+There the player will battle the Elite Four and finally the Pokémon League Champion: the player's rival.
 Throughout, the player battles Team Rocket, a criminal organization that uses the Pokémon for various crimes.
 They devise numerous plans for stealing rare Pokémon, which the player must foil.

 Setting

-Red, Green, and Blue take place in the Kanto region, based on Japan's real Kantō region.
+Red, Green, and Blue take place in the Kanto Region, based on Japan's real Kantō region.